sailfish009/openstructure/modules/mol/base/doc/query.rst

 Query API documentation
 --------------------------------------------------------------------------------

+In the following, the interface of the query class is described.
+In general, you will not have to use this interface but will pass the query as string directly.

 .. class:: Query(string='')

   Create a new query from the given string.
 The constructor does not throw any